|

 Family Capparaceae

-The Pantropical family of about 800 species is represented in the region by genera like Cleome and Capparis.
+The Pantropical family of about 800 species is represented in the region by genera like Cleome and Cynophala.
 Although some Old World members of this genus have been introduced into the West Indies, other species are native to the region.

-Capparis indica.
+Cynophala indica.
 Guanica State Forest, south-western Puerto Rico.

 A Mediterranean member of the genus, the caper (Capparis spinosa), is widely used in European-style cuisine.

-Capparis cynophallophora.
+Cynophala cynophallophora.
 Guana Island, British Virgin Islands.

-Capparis flexuosa.
+Cynophala flexuosa.
 Guana Island, British Virgin Islands.

-The beautiful spider flowers of Cleome spinosa.
+The beautiful spider flowers, Cleome spinosa.

 Family Caricaceae